Conformal blocks for Galois covers of algebraic curves: Introduction

-Given a family $(\Sigma_T, \vec{q})$ of $s$-pointed $\Gamma$-curves over a connected scheme $T$ and weights $\vec{\lambda}=(\lambda_1, \dots, \lambda_s)$ with $\lambda_i\in D_{c, q_i}$ as above, one can attach a functorial coherent sheaf $\mathscr{V}_{\Sigma_T, \Gamma, \phi}(\vec{q}, \vec{\lambda}) $ of twisted covacua over the base $T$ (cf.\,Definition \ref{def_sheaf_conformal_block} and Theorem \ref{covacua_coherent_basechange}).
-We prove the following stronger theorem (cf.\,Theorems \ref{Locally_free_smooth_base} and \ref{thm3.4.1}). \begin{theoremC} Assume that the family $\Sigma_T \to T$ is a smooth family over a smooth base $T$.
-Then, the sheaf $\mathscr{V}_{\Sigma_T, \Gamma, \phi}(\vec{q}, \vec{\lambda}) $ of twisted covacua is locally free of finite rank over $T$.
-In fact, there exists a projectively flat connection on $\mathscr{V}_{\Sigma_T, \Gamma, \phi}(\vec{q}, \vec{\lambda}) $. \end{theoremC} This theorem relies mainly on the Sugawara construction for the twisted affine Kac-Moody algebras.
+We prove the following stronger theorem (cf.\,Theorems \ref{Locally_free_smooth_base} and \ref{thm3.4.1}). \begin{theoremC} {\it Assume that the family $\Sigma_T \to T$ is a smooth family over a smooth base $T$.
+Then, the sheaf $\mathscr{V}_{\Sigma_T, \Gamma, \phi}(\vec{q}, \vec{\lambda}) $ is locally free of finite rank over $T$.
+In fact, there exists a flat projective connection on $\mathscr{V}_{\Sigma_T, \Gamma, \phi}(\vec{q}, \vec{\lambda}) $. } \end{theoremC} This theorem relies mainly on the Sugawara construction for the twisted affine Kac-Moody algebras.
 In the untwisted case, this construction is quite well-known (cf.\,\cite[\S 12.8]{Ka}).
 In the twisted case, the construction can be found in \cite{KW,W}, where the formulae are written in terms of the abstract Kac-Moody presentation of $\hat{L}(\fg, \sigma)$, where $\sigma$ is a finite order automorphism of $\fg$.
 For our application, we require the formulae in terms of the affine realization of $\hat{L}(\fg, \sigma)$ as a central extension of the twisted loop algebra $\fg((t))^{\sigma}$.
-We present such a formula in (\ref{Virasoro_I}) in Section \ref{Sugawara_section}, which might be new (to our knowledge).
+We present such a formula in (\ref{Virasoro_I}, \ref{Virasoro_II}) in Section \ref{Sugawara_section}, which might be new (to our knowledge).